p-chk/tape-sim/README.md

 - Please make sure that `outputs` directory is available inside

-- If there is a file inside `outputs` directury, please back it up elsewhere before running them because this will not be runnable
+- If there is a file inside `outputs` directory, please back it up elsewhere before running them because this will not be runnable

 - Run the `simulationprojectV2.ipynb` block by block